Bar examination in the United States

-In the United States, those seeking to become lawyers must normally pass a bar examination before they can be admitted to the bar and become licensed to practice law.
-Bar exams are administered by states or territories, generally by agencies under the authority of state supreme courts.
+In the United States, aspiring lawyers must normally pass a bar examination before they can be admitted to the bar and become licensed to practice law.
+Bar exams are administered by states or territories, usually by agencies under the authority of state supreme courts.
 Almost all states use some examination components created by the National Conference of Bar Examiners (NCBE).
 Forty-one jurisdictions have adopted the Uniform Bar Examination (UBE), which is composed entirely of NCBE-created components.

-In every U.S. jurisdiction except Wisconsin, all those seeking admission to the bar must pass a bar examination.
+In every U.S. jurisdiction except Wisconsin, Oregon, and Washington, all those seeking admission to the bar must pass a bar examination.
 In Wisconsin, graduates of the Juris Doctor degree programs of the state's two American Bar Association-accredited law schools—the University of Wisconsin Law School and Marquette University Law School—may be admitted to the Wisconsin bar by diploma privilege without taking a bar examination.
+Oregon permits students who have completed a Juris Doctor program with certain required coursework to obtain bar admission through a Supervised Practice Portfolio Examination.
+In Washington, the State Supreme Court in March 2024 approved "in concept" alternative pathways based on apprenticeship or work experience.

 History

 The first bar examination in what is now the United States was administered in oral form in the Delaware Colony in 1783.
 From the late 18th to the late 19th centuries, bar examinations were generally oral and administered after a period of study under a lawyer or judge (a practice called "reading the law").
 The trend in the 19th century was toward more casual examinations and options for exemptions.

 After the emergence of law schools in the 1870s onward, bar examinations became even less common as many states offered diploma privilege to local law school graduates.
 Between 1890 and 1920, most states replaced oral examinations with written bar examinations.
 Written examinations became commonplace as lawyers began to practice in states other than those where they were trained.

 In 1921, the American Bar Association formally expressed a preference for required written bar examinations in place of diploma privilege for law school graduates.
 In subsequent decades, the prevalence of diploma privilege declined deeply, and bar examinations became a standard requirement of admission to the bar.
 By 1980, all but five states required written bar examinations; as of 2020, only Wisconsin allows J.D. graduates of accredited law schools to seek admission to the state bar without passing a bar examination.